 Nutrients Essential substances that your body needs to survive.
 They are carbohydrates, lipids, proteins, vitamins, minerals, water and fibre Food tests Used to find out which nutrients a food contains Balanced diet To remain healthy you need to eat a balanced diet.
-This means eating foods containing the right nutrients in the correct amounts Underweight people People underweight lack energy or may suffer from vitamin or mineral deficiency which can cause problems like a poor immune system Overweight people Have a risk of heart disease, stroke, diabetes and some cancers Vitamin and mineral deficiency If a person does not have enough of a certain vitamin or mineral they are said to have a deficiency.
+This means eating foods containing the right nutrients in the correct amounts Underweight people People underweight lack energy or may suffer from vitamin or mineral deficiency which can cause problems like a poor immune system Overweight people Have a risk of heart disease, stroke, diabetes and some cancers A fit a sector of the vitamin and mineral deficiency If a person does not have enough of a certain vitamin or mineral they are said to have a deficiency.
+This can damage a person's health. vitamin and mineral deficiency Digestive system If a person does not have enough of a certain vitamin or mineral they are said to have a deficiency.
 This can damage a person's health.
-Digestive system Is a group of organs that work together to break down food.
+Is a group of organs that work together to break down food.
 It consists of the mouth, stomach, small intestine, large intestine and rectum.
-Digestion Where large molecules like lipids and proteins are broken down into small molecules.
-They can then pass into the blood where they are used by the body